kdefries/returns/README.md

 Single page app which shows a table similar to how it is displayed on [Slickcharts](https://www.slickcharts.com/sp500/returns).
 Table displayed with additional 'Cumulative Returns' and will update accordingly with movement of the slider.

+View the project in action [Here](https://returns-s-p-500.herokuapp.com/)

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: